NarubyRiverlione/GridSim/docs/PhysicsSpec.md

 GridSim uses a simplified AC power flow model for V1, suitable for real-time gameplay while maintaining educational accuracy about grid behavior.

+V1 Modeling Assumptions (explicit)

+- Power factor is assumed to be 1.0 for V1 (pf = 1.0).
+As a result, MVA == MW for all capacity, loading and loss calculations in V1.
+This simplifies capacity checks and avoids introducing reactive power into the initial solver.
+- The primary solver is a linearized, angle-based DC-style power flow used to compute flows and line currents (see §2).
+Voltage magnitude / reactive power are not modeled in the solver.
+- A separate, gameplay-oriented voltage-magnitude heuristic is applied post-solve to represent voltage drop effects on delivered power (see §3.2).
+This heuristic is intentionally decoupled from the DC solver and documented below.
+- Generator ramp rates, equipment aging, and variable renewable output are deferred to V2 unless explicitly noted.
+- tick(deltaSeconds: number) is the canonical simulation tick unit (seconds).
+Higher-level code converts to hours/MWh as needed for economy calculations.

 **Key Simplifications**:

-- Simplified AC power flow (no reactive power or voltage magnitude calculations)
+- Simplified AC power flow (no reactive power or voltage magnitude calculations in solver)
-- No reactive power / power factor
+- No reactive power / power factor in solver (pf = 1.0 in V1)
 - Instant generator response (no ramp rates in V1)
 - Fixed seasonal patterns (no random weather)

 **Physics Principles**:

-- Kirchhoff's laws govern power flow
+- Kirchhoff's laws govern power flow (as approximated by the linearized solver)
 - Power losses increase with distance and current
-- Voltage drops affect power delivery
+- Voltage drops affect power delivery (modeled by a post-solve heuristic)
 - Capacity constraints cause failures

 ---